Caught Drug Driving?

 Discover the legal consequences and essential information about cannabis drug driving in Scotland.

-Driving convictions involving cannabis (tetrahydrocannabinol – THC) often trigger licence suspension for 12+ months.
+Driving convictions involving cannabis (tetrahydrocannabinol – THC) will trigger a licence suspension of a minimum of 12 months.
 Beyond losing privileges, expect large fines up to £5000 plus potential 6-month imprisonment.
-Permanent criminal records also follow.
+Permanent criminal records also follow that you will be required to disclose on any PVG or enhanced disclosure application.
 If facing charges, seek expert legal guidance immediately and halt any cannabis intake.
-Laws come down hard on weed around operating vehicles, with lasting ramifications.
+The law is very hard on the use of cannabis around vehicles and unfortunately, it is not a defence that you require your licence for work.

 There is no fixed timeframe for how long tetrahydrocannabinol (THC), the active component in cannabis, remains detectable in driving tests.
 THC metabolites linger longer for some based on individual body chemistry, genetics, frequency of smoking, weed strength ingested, and testing method sensitivities.
 Regular smokers retain compounds longer, while occasional users process them faster.
 It varies from person to person.

-You might think that since cannabis (tetrahydrocannabinol – THC) isn’t classified as a “Class A” drug, it’s not that bad for your driving licence.
-However, the reality is quite different.
 The current legal limit for THC, the active ingredient in cannabis, is incredibly low.
-It’s set at 2 micrograms per litre of blood, and to put it into perspective, a recent study showed that a single ‘puff’ on a cannabis joint produced an average immediate blood THC concentration of 18 micrograms (9 times the legal limit).
+It’s set at 2 micrograms per litre of blood, and to put that into perspective, a recent study showed that a single ‘puff’ on a cannabis joint produced an average immediate blood THC concentration of 18 micrograms (9 times the legal limit).
+The legal limit for Heroin is 5 micrograms per litre of blood, Cocaine is 10 micrograms.
 It, therefore, shows you just how incredibly low the prescribed limit for cannabis is.
 So, it’s crucial to understand the severity of the prescribed limit for cannabis.